Aliases for SLC38A1 Gene

 GeneCards Summary for SLC38A1 Gene

 SLC38A1 (Solute Carrier Family 38 Member 1) is a Protein Coding gene.
-Diseases associated with SLC38A1 include Klatskin's Tumor.
-Among its related pathways are Circadian entrainment and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include neutral amino acid transmembrane transporter activity and sodium:amino acid symporter activity.
-An important paralog of this gene is SLC38A2.
+Diseases associated with SLC38A1 include Klatskin's Tumor and Persistent Fetal Circulation Syndrome.
+Among its related pathways are Neurotransmitter uptake and Metabolism In Glial Cells and GABAergic synapse.
+Gene Ontology (GO) annotations related to this gene include neutral amino acid transmembrane transporter activity and amino acid:sodium symporter activity.
+An important paralog of this gene is SLC38A4.

 UniProtKB/Swiss-Prot Summary for SLC38A1 Gene